codeship/RIG/README.md

 Once everything is installed, go ahead and run gulp from the command line.

 ```
-$ gulp build
+$ gulp
 ```

-This will build all sass files and output a new file called `rig-latest.css`
+This will build all sass files and output all files in a folder named `dev` by default